dashohoxha/killercoda-scenarios/misc/central-git-repo-with-ssh/step4.md

 With this setup we can collaborate and share code by using the central Git repo as a coordinator.

-1. Let's make some change to the project, then commit and push it:
+1. Let's make some changes to the project, then commit and push it:

    ```
    cat << EOF >> README.md